Erri De Luca: Biography

-Again, with "The Nightshift Belongs to the Stars" he was a screenwriter and actor, directed by Edoardo Ponti.
-The short was on the shortlist for the 2013 Academy Awards and won an award at the 2013 Tribeca Film Festival.
-In the same year, Erri De Luca began writing the story for the documentary film, "Trees that Walk", and in 2014 he wrote and interpreted, "A Musical Imprinting," a musical biography about his life.
+Again, with "The Nightshift Belongs to the Stars," he was a screenwriter and actor directed by Edoardo Ponti and produced by OH!PEN.
+The short film was on the shortlist for the 2013 Academy Awards and won the 2013 Tribeca Film Festival award.
+In the same year, Erri De Luca began writing the story for the documentary film, "Trees that Walk."
+In 2014, he wrote and interpreted "A Musical Imprinting," a musical biography about his life.
+OH!PEN produced both documentaries.

-In 2018 he co-produced the movie "Happy Times", directed by Michael Mayer.
+In 2018, he co-produced the movie "Happy Times", directed by Michael Mayer.